-Dinosaurs follows the life of a family of dinosaurs, living in a modern world.
-They have TVs, fridges, etc. The only humans around are cavemen, who are viewed as pets and wild animals.
+This show follows the life of a family of dinosaurs, living in a modern world.
+They have televisions, refrigerators, et cetera.
+The only humans around are cavemen, who are viewed as pets and wild animals.

 The Jim Henson Productions logo at the end of the credits features a pterodactyl that does something different from episode to episode (from a small assortment of 3 things, not something unique each time).
 See more »